idossha/TI-CSC_loader/README.md

    - For macOS: Install [XQuartz](https://www.xquartz.org/).
    - For Windows: Install [Xming](https://sourceforge.net/projects/xming/).
    - *Note: These are only necessary if you plan to use GUI functionality.*
+   - macOS tends to be GUI problematic.
+It is **highly recommanded** to run the `config_sys.sh` script before trying the run the containers.
+Also, consider downgrading Xquartz to an older version.

 3. **Set Up Project Directory:**